ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config.md

 TODO: Find out if cell_uri_template in measures/units has any distinctions compared to when it is used as a field in other column definitions, to avoid overlap/writing stuff about this field that is explained elsewhere in the guide.

-When creating a units column, it is also possible to specify an observation value to associate the units with, by entering the observation value into the `describes_observations` field.
-This is (only) necessary to associate a unit to its relevant observation value when there are multiple measures and the data set is in the pivoted shape, and there are multiple observation values, as otherwise there would be no clear link between the two.
-For more information on the distinction between pivoted/standard shape data sets, as well as single/multiple measures, see the [Pivoted Shape](../shape-data/pivoted-shape) TODO: Fix this link to the pivoted shape page when the location of the new guide page is decided.

 ### Measures (for the guide)

 The *measure* column defines the phenomenon that is being observed, what is being quantified in this observation.
 In this way it is similar to a dimension.
 At least one measure is required to be defined in a data cube for it to be valid.